 ![]() |

 In late July 2002 we suffered a major loss of fish.
 Within 3 weeks we lost more than three quarters of our fish to infection, with 51 dead.
-Among the dead were all 3 of the originals, most of the biggest, and my favourite fish (the overly friendly goldfish) but at least we were able to save some of the family ...
+Among the dead were all 3 of the originals, most of the biggest, and my favorite fish (the overly friendly goldfish) but at least we were able to save some of the family ...

 Since we wanted to completely clean and disinfect the pond anyway, we took this opportunity to make part of the pond deeper in preparation for winter, and added a bigger and better filtration system.
 Now we have an in-pond filter, an external filter in the garage, and a U/V clarifier, all of which has made the water much clearer.
 We also added an air bubbler to help during the very hot weeks of late July and early August.